Seeing an Internal Medicine Physician or Hospitalist

 What to expect

-Both internal medicine physicians and hospitalists have specialty training and knowledge about a wide range of medical conditions.
+Both internal medicine physicians and hospitalists have specialized training and knowledge about a wide range of medical conditions.
 This helps them provide comprehensive care for patients with multiple health conditions that affect different parts of the body.

 Your hospital stay

-If you experience any new symptoms while in the hospital, please let your nurse or another member of the care team know immediately, so that they can provide appropriate care.
+If you experience any new symptoms while in the hospital, please let your nurse or another member of the care team know immediately so that they can provide appropriate care.

 Getting ready to leave the hospital

 On the day of your discharge, your physician or nurse will go over your discharge papers and prescriptions with you.
-The pharmacist may also review your medications with you and answer any questions you may have.
+The pharmacist may also review your medications with you and answer any questions you have.

 General Internal Medicine Clinic